nscale4by8/nscale4x8/README.md

 ## Electronic Control

-The entire layout is controlled by a Raspberry Pi B+ with an add-on "hat" with four motor controllers.
+Layout control is implemented by a Raspberry Pi B+ with an add-on "hat" that provides four motor controllers.
 Three motor controllers are used as throttles so that three separate trains can be independently controlled.
-The remaining motor controller is connected through relays to actuate remote turnouts.
+The remaining motor controller is connected through relays to actuate remote turnouts (one turnout at a time).
 Sixteen relays are individually controlled using general purpose input/output pins provided by the Raspberry Pi.

+The Raspberry Pi provides wireless access accepting commands from a laptop or smart phone.
+Each throttle can be manually set, and each turnout can be actuated independently.
+However, there are three pre-configured fully automated "modes" that may be selected.
+Once selected, all of the turnouts are set appropriately for the mode, and throttles are adjusted under computer control.
+This allows a quick setup for passive operation to watch trains run.
+I may take the layout to a show sometime, and full computer control will be useful in that environment.
+I'll be able to chat or even walk away from the layout while it runs itself.

 ![Control](controls/IMG_0125.png)